fitchtech/azure-devops/docs/presets/stepLists.md

       - v*.*.*-* # CI Trigger when tag matches format

 extends:
-  # file path to template at repo resource id to extend from
+  # file path to the template at repo resource id to extend from
   template: presets/stepLists.yaml@templates
   parameters:
 # code: stage in stages